 The Earth absorbs almost 50% of all solar energy and remains a constant temperature of 50 °F to 70 °F depending on the geographical location.
-A geothermal unit utilizes this constant temperature for heating and cooling your home.
+A geothermal unit utilizes this constant temperature for the heating and cooling of your home.

 Geothermal Heating Installation

 Specialized technical knowledge and equipment are needed to properly install the piping.
 So, a geothermal heating system installation is not a do-it-yourself project.
 Thankfully, R.J.
 Groner Co. is qualified to install, maintain, and repair geothermal heating units.

 The ground heat exchanger in a Geothermal Heating system is made up of a closed or open loop pipe system.
 Most common is the closed loop, in which a high-density polyethylene pipe is buried horizontally at 4 to 6 feet deep or vertically at 100 to 400 feet deep.
 These pipes are filled with an environmentally friendly antifreeze / water solution that acts as a heat exchanger.
 In the winter, the fluid in the pipes extracts heat from the earth and carries it into the home.
 In the summer, the system reverses and takes heat from the home and deposits it to the cooler ground.